Tel Kedesh

-Located in northern Israel and close to the Lebanese border, Tel Kedesh archaeological site was a once a Phoenician and Hellenistic city.
-The site is mostly known for its Roman period temple, dedicated to the Phoenician god ‘Baalshemin’.
-Next to shrine are two stone burial coffins (sarcophagi).
+Located in northern Israel and close to the Lebanese border, the Tel Kedesh archaeological site was once a Phoenician and Hellenistic city.
+The site is mainly known for its Roman period temple, which is dedicated to the Phoenician god ‘Baalshemin.’
+Next to the shrine are two stone burial coffins (sarcophagi).
 Religious Jews associate them with the tombs of Barak and Deborah.
 Excavations conducted in Tel Kedesh in 1999 uncovered a Hellenistic period administration building with over 2000 seal impressions (bullae).
-This is a testimony to a big archive that was once kept in this structure.
+This is a testimony to an extensive archive once kept in this structure.

 Touring Tel Kedesh

-Tel Kedesh is located along route 899, about 1500 feet from the Lebanese border.
-A visit to the site can be combined with a visit to Misgav-Am lookout, and a scenic drive along the Lebanese border, one of the most beautiful and lush regions in Israel.
+Tel Kedesh is located along Route 899, about 1500 feet from the Lebanese border.
+A visit to the site can be combined with a visit to the Misgav-Am lookout and a scenic drive along the Lebanese border, one of Israel’s most beautiful and lush regions.

 A tour of Tel Kedesh can be combined with a day tour in the north.